 - Full Stop Work Order: Inspectors are allowed to prohibit all work, excluding remedial work necessary to secure the site’s safety.

 - Partial Stop Work Order: Not all work on a job site is ceased, but certain areas or types of work may be halted.

-- Enforce any work orders: NYC has laws in place to permit issuance of penalties to anyone violating a full or partial stop work order.
+- Enforce any work orders: NYC has laws in place to permit the issuance of penalties to anyone violating a full or partial stop-work order.

 Construction Accident Lawyer – Here When You Need Us!